duongtd23/HB-PQ-TLS12-analysis/README.md

 3. `protocol.cafe`: The specification of the abbreviated handshake and intruder capabilities.
 We separately consider the case when client authentication is not desired (folder `no-client-auth`) and when it is desired (folder `with-client-auth`).
 With both cases, the specification of the abbreviated handshake and the intruder are same.
 Therefore, these two common parts are written in this `protocol.cafe` file.
 Note that this file requires the preloading file `common.cafe`.

 4. `no-pq-sign`: The formal specification of the original protocol without a post-quantum (PQ) digital signature algorithm, and the counterexample showing that server authentication is not met.
-Check README in that folder.
+Check README in the folder.

 5. `no-client-auth`: When client authentication is not desired.
-Check README in that folder.
+Check README in the folder.

 6. `with-client-auth`: When client authentication is desired.
-Check README in that folder.
+Check README in the folder.

 ## Executing proof scores